EB-1 First Preference – Employment Based Immigration

 For individuals who receive EB-1 First Preference – Employment Based Immigration status, their spouse and children, so long as they are unmarried and under 21, are also eligible to receive green cards should they choose to accompany the main beneficiary of the EB-1 status.

-The Austin legal team at the William Jang, PLLC, is well experienced in the representation of both companies and individuals who are attempting to secure EB-1 First Preference Employment Based Immigration Permanent Residency (Green Cards).
+The Austin legal team at the Law Office of William Jang, PLLC, is well experienced in the representation of both companies and individuals who are attempting to secure EB-1 First Preference Employment Based Immigration Permanent Residency (Green Cards).
 To contact one of our Austin-based immigration lawyers today, please call .